 #11.
 The Brooklyn Bridge is older than London’s Tower Bridge

 This is a great Brooklyn Bridge trivia question for anyone looking to impress friends.
-When asked, most folks would guess that London’s famous Tower Bridge is older than NYC’s Brooklyn Bridge but that’s not the case.
+When asked, most folks assume that London’s famous Tower Bridge is older than NYC’s Brooklyn Bridge but that’s not the case.

 #12.
 How many people cross the Brooklyn Bridge per day?

 On average more than 116,000 vehicles, 3,000 bikers and 30,000 pedestrians cross the Brooklyn Bridge per day.

 Cool Facts About the Brooklyn Bridge (Post Roundup)